 This will help you calculate your daily budget for Puerto Vallarta and help you decide how much spending money to take on your vacation.

-Top tip: The Mexican currency is the Mexican Peso (MXN), but I have listed most of the prices in this post in US Dollars to keep everything simple.
+Top tip: The currency used in Mexico is the Mexican Peso (MXN), but I have listed most of the prices in this post in US Dollars to keep everything simple.

 Price of Accommodation in Puerto Vallarta

 Accommodation is always one of the biggest expenses when you travel, and Puerto Vallarta is no exception.
 Fortunately, though, there’s a wide range of accommodation options and prices in Puerto Vallarta.
 It’s easy to find the perfect accommodation to suit your needs.

 The types of accommodation that are tailored towards American tourists, like resorts and hotels with pools, will cost a lot more than local-style hotels, guesthouses and apartments.